 Why We Love This Recipe?

 What is more, this is possibly the quickest pasta dish we make.
 For this one-pot lemon pasta, you will only need a pan, a bowl and a lemon zester!
-What is more, it comes together in 15 minutes, and only uses widely available ingredients!
+What is more, it comes together in 15 minutes and only uses simple ingredients making an easy dinner any night of the week.
+If you love our Boursin Spaghetti, you will certainly like this recipe too!

 Ingredients